 While divers are equipped to sink, it is trickier if you are snorkelling.
 The extra buoyancy of a think wetsuit and the saltier water found at the top of Spencer Gulf make it hard to stay down.

 Even though we wore a weight belt, it wasn’t enough to keep us on the bottom.
-So, when it came time for us to get some eye level photos there was only one thing to do.
+So, when it came time for us to get some eye level photos and video there was only one thing to do.

 ‘I’m just going to have to hold you down there.’
 Nat thought about it for a minute but finally conceded that it was the only way to get the closeup pictures.
 Once we had a signal sorted out for letting her up, it worked well.

-The cuttlefish are so intent on reproducing, gawking snorkelers don’t bother them at all.
+The cuttlefish are so intent on breeding, gawking snorkelers don’t bother them at all.
 At close range their large heads and big, expressive eyes confer on them a high level of intelligence.
 Their chameleon-like colour changes look like computer-generated special effects.